She Sells Sanctuary

-"She Sells Sanctuary" is a song by British rock band the Cult.
-It is from their second studio album, Love (1985), and was released as a single on 13 May 1985, peaking at number 15 on the UK Singles Chart in July of the same year.
-In July 2020, the British Phonographic Industry (BPI) awarded the song a gold certification for sales and streams of over 400,000.
-In January 1993, the song was re-released as "Sanctuary MCMXCIII" and experienced chart success once more, matching its original peak on the UK Singles Chart and entering the top 10 in New Zealand.
+"She Sells Sanctuary" is a song by the English rock band the Cult.
+It is from their second studio album, Love (1985), and was released as a single on 13 May 1985, peaking at number 15 on the UK singles chart in July of the same year.
+In March 2023, the British Phonographic Industry (BPI) awarded the song a platinum certification for sales and streams of over 600,000.
+In January 1993, the song was re-released as "Sanctuary MCMXCIII" and experienced chart success once more, matching its original peak on the UK singles chart and entering the top 10 in New Zealand.
+The song is certified double platinum in Canada and platinum in New Zealand and the United Kingdom.

-"She Sells Sanctuary" was the last song to be recorded with the Cult's longtime drummer, Nigel Preston, who was fired from the band shortly after its release.
+One of the earlier songs written for what would become the Love album, "She Sells Sanctuary" was first performed during the Dreamtime tour in the late 1984 and would become the last song to be recorded with the Cult's longtime drummer, Nigel Preston, who was fired from the band shortly after its release.
 According to Cult guitarist Billy Duffy, the iconic introduction effects were the result of all the guitar effects pedals being on at the same time.
 The recording was edited to include the introduction with the effects, whereas earlier versions started the song more abruptly.
-Duffy says he found a violin bow lying around the studio and started playing the guitar with it "like Jimmy Page" to amuse singer Ian Astbury, hit every effects pedal he had "to make it sound weirder", and then played the middle section of the song.
+Duffy says he found a violin bow lying around the studio and started playing the guitar with it "like Jimmy Page" of Led Zeppelin to amuse lead vocalist Ian Astbury, hit every effects pedal he had "to make it sound weirder", and then played the middle section of the song.
 "And we decided to start the song with that mystical sound.
 If I hadn't found that violin bow laying around, we wouldn't have gone there," said Duffy.

 Release

-After its release in 1985, the single reached number 36 during a six-week run on the US Billboard Hot Dance/Club Play chart in 1986.
+After its release in 1985, the single reached number 36 during a six-week run on the US Billboard Hot Dance/Disco Club Play chart in early 1986.
 The band has released various versions of the song.
 Aside from the original 7-inch single, three other versions had been released around the same time on 12-inch formats: "The Long Version", "The Howling Mix" and "Assault on Sanctuary".